jerryli99/BlueDragon/design/design_v1.md

 Weather API: https://openweathermap.org/api (make an account...)1,000 API calls per day for free

-Tech news publishers [hackernoon.com, wired.com, space.com, dev.to, technologyreview.com, marktechpost.com]
+Tech news publishers [hackernoon.com, wired.com, space.com, dev.to, technologyreview.com, marktechpost.com, quantamagazine.org, bigthink.com]
-I will only need like at most 18 tech news showing to me, so 3 news from each website.
+I will only need like 3 news from each website.
 I actually want to make news its own small section.
 Anyway, this will be enough for the frontend.

 ### For the info query API we have: